-Refer to the page Feasibility - Wildlife and the Natural Environment of this website to review the initial assessment work which should have been undertaken.
+Refer to the Feasibility - Wildlife and the Natural Environment page to review the initial assessment work which should have been undertaken.
 The initial feasibility stage should have identified any statutory and/or non-statutory wildlife sites, and/or the actual or possible presence of protected species.
 Assuming these were no major issues requiring special consideration, the size, layout and design of the marina, and the timing and (possibly) phasing of the works will now need to take these and other wildlife issues, such as local/national biodiversity species and/or habitats, into account.

 More detailed field survey work, carried out at suitable time(s) of the year by suitably qualified and insured professionals, will now be required.
 This should be informed by the results and interpretation of the desk study material.
-Potential mooring/marina sites and adjacent aquatic habitats may be acting as a refuge for species dependant on these habitats, so surveys for reptiles, amphibians, water vole and white-clawed crayfish must be carried out in addition to those normally required and those indicated by the desk study.
-The assessment periods for some species can be long, up to 12 months, (dependant on the season and species abundance).
+Potential mooring/marina sites and adjacent aquatic habitats may be acting as a refuge for species dependent on these habitats, so surveys for reptiles, amphibians, water vole and white-clawed crayfish must be carried out in addition to those normally required and those indicated by the desk study.
+The assessment periods for some species can be long, up to 12 months, dependent on the season and species abundance.

 The results of this field survey work should be interpreted and evaluated by a suitably qualified professional.
 The data should be used to assess the impacts on biodiversity by the development, any associated infrastructure and new access roads (temporary during construction or permanent).